 The MHHS programme has refined the original TOM.
 The final TOM defines a set of services required to deliver Settlement Period (SP) data from a Meter to a central Settlement body to enable the calculation of the amount of energy that the electricity Supplier's customers have consumed (or exported) in each Settlement Period for each Settlement Day (SD).
-This calculation is then used in the Imbalance Settlement process, which compares the Supplier's customers (and recognises any amounts of energy contracted by National Grid under the Balancing Mechanism).
+This calculation is then used in the Imbalance Settlement process, which compares the Supplier's contracted purchases of energy to the amounts deemed to have been consumed (sales) by each of the Supplier's customers (and recognises any amounts of energy contracted by National Grid under the Balancing Mechanism).
 Settlement Data is also provided for network charging.